 3) Be personable

 We can’t state this enough!
-Use an image – or images depending on the number of pages – that are unique to your website.
+Use an image – or images depending on the number of pages unique to your website.
 It’ll be much more effective than some drab graphic that was dragged from a stock image selection.

 4) Test, and test again

 You may love your page design, but as you quickly learn, others may not.
-Have any friends and colleague at your disposal take an unbiased look at your new design that features a fantastic, large background image.
-Test functionality and clarity, and be as objective a judge as you can.
+Have any friends and colleagues at your disposal take an unbiased look at your new design that features a fantastic, large background image.
+Test functionality and clarity, and be as objective a judge as possible.

-The web-world is constantly changing and you won’t keep up, especially if you don’t have the dollars that the big marketing corporations do.
+The web world is constantly changing, and you won’t keep up, especially if you don’t have the big marketing corporations’ dollars.
 Trust your gut, do your best, and your website will take care of itself.
-You just have to ask, what’s the best image I can input that will have the most effective cosmetic and meaningful impact?
+You have to ask, what’s the best image I can input that will have the most effective cosmetic and meaningful impact?

 Leave a Reply